Connecticut’s Top Winter Attractions Last Updated 10/16

 Take In a Show

-Enjoy a concert at Infinity Hall in Norfolk or Hartford - each is an intimate music, dining and entertainment destination with a very full schedule of solid performers.
+Enjoy a concert at Infinity Hall in Hartford or Norfolk - each is an intimate music, dining and entertainment destination with a very full schedule of solid performers.

 Rewind & Fast Forward